KSGRA Follows the following Statement on Animal Welfare:

 We Support Animal Welfare

-Rodeo events sanctioned by the International Gay Rodeo Association (IGRA) operate under modified rules of professional and non-gay rodeo while preserving GLBT participation in this North American tradition.
+Rodeo events sanctioned by KSGRA operate under modified rules of professional and non-gay rodeo while preserving GLBT participation in this North American tradition.
 Although consisting of traditional rodeo events such as bull riding and bronc riding, gay rodeo activities have purposefully been tailored to provide the animal and human participants with the safest environment possible, while still demonstrating the skill of the contestant.

-IGRA uses stock animals in the sport of rodeo.
+KSGRA uses stock animals in the sport of rodeo.
 Our position is that this responsible use of stock does not rise to the level of abuse.
-IGRA does not abuse animals nor condone animal abuse, at any time, in any way, by anyone.
+KSGRA does not abuse animals nor condone animal abuse, at any time, in any way, by anyone.

-The IGRA imposes specified rules related to animal welfare which are strictly enforced.
+The KSGRA imposes specified rules related to animal welfare which are strictly enforced.
 The Association penalizes any contestant, official or contractor found to be treating any animals inhumanely.

-- IGRA prohibits the use of electric prods in bucking chutes.
+- KSGRA prohibits the use of electric prods in bucking chutes.

 - Spur rowels in riding events have event-specific requirements.